April 13, 2019

 The Fall 2018 issue of Uppercase Magazine featured a number of punch needle artists and makers.
 How beautiful is the punch needle colour wheel on the cover??

 There you have it- my favourite resources for punch needle beginners.
 Are you looking for supplies so you can get started?
-Find Oxford punch needles and monk's cloth frames in my shop.
+Find punch needle kits in my shop.